 Del Norte County is a small (1230 square mile), rural county located on the coast of Northern California adjacent to the Oregon border.
 Population estimates from the US Census Bureau for 2021, indicate the population of the county is 28,100 of which 20.9% are under age 18; this percentage has changed very little in the last few years.
-The median household income is \$49,981 with 18.5% living in poverty.
-The unemployment rate in 2022 is 5.1% according to the California Employment Development Department.
+The median household income is \$53,280 with 21.4% living in poverty.
+The unemployment rate in 2022 was 4.7% according to the California Employment Development Department.

-Due to the small size and limited resources, county agencies, departments, and community based organizations are in many ways forced to collaborate to address issues.
+Due to the small size and limited resources, county agencies, departments, and communitybased organizations collaborate to effectively address issues.
 Department and agency heads exchange information freely and sit on many boards and committees whereby collaborative approaches are required, such as the Juvenile Justice Coordinating Council.

 Memorandums of Understanding are regularly created and utilized for data and information sharing as well as to implement programs, such as the concurrent jurisdiction MOU between the County, the Superior Court, the Yurok Tribe, and others regarding the Tribe's Youth Wellness Court.